marciska/pba-marciska/task0/README.md

 $ cmake ..
 $ cmake --build .
 ```
+Then, run the executable by the command `./task0`.
-Update this markdown document by editing `pba-makokaz/task0/README.md` .Please learn the syntax of the markdown document by yourself.
+Update this markdown document by editing `pba-makokaz/task0/README.md`.
+Please learn the syntax of the markdown document by yourself.